 Check for empathy

 We believe the ability to step outside of oneself and imagine how another person might see a situation is crucial to building a smoothly operating remote team.
 We also think this quality allows us to provide great customer service, and design great products.
-During the See All Sides section of our cultural interview, we lead off by asking these questions:
+During the See All Sides section of our culture-fit interview, we lead off by asking these questions:

 Can you think of a time when you last lost your cool?
 If you feel comfortable, would you share what that moment was all about?